 All of the above named articles must be marked with the owner's name and number in woven tape.
 This should be attended to before the opening of college.
 The number may be procured by writing to the Registrar.
-Orders for the woven tape may be placed with any department store.
+Orders for the tape may be placed with any department store.

-In addition to the articles mentioned above, all freshmen are required to equip themselves with a gymnasium outfit.
+In addition to the articles mentioned above, each freshman is required to have a gymnasium outfit.
 Arrangements have been made by the College for the purchase of this outfit, thus insuring uniformity.
 Necessary order blanks will be mailed to women at the time of matriculation.
 These blanks should be filled out and sent to the address given on the order blank furnished by the Registrar.
 Orders should be placed by August 15th.
 Men may secure their outfits at the College during Freshman Week.